 What We Do | Regions We Serve

-MAP in Senegal
+Our Work in Senegal

 Senegal is located on the Western coast of the African continent, bordering Mauritania, Mali, Guinea, Guinea-Bissau, and the Gambia.
 While Senegal is one of the most stable and successful democracies in Africa, its population of 16 million remains impoverished and undereducated.
 Nearly half the population lives below the poverty line, and the average person only receives just over three years of formal education.